The short answer is: yes, most Italian people are white.

 The climate variations along the Italian peninsula have contributed to creating even more differences among Italians, who have had to adapt to different environmental conditions.

-That’s why during the centuries, the genomic background of Italians has become very variegated.
+That’s why over the centuries, the genomic background of Italians has become very variegated.

 For example, a person from the South of Italy generally has darker skin than someone from the North because of the higher percentage of melanin.